arthur-mountain/java-todo-list/README.md

 ## Features

+1. GET:

-1. GET: Retrieve the list of all to-do items.
+   - Retrieve the list of all to-do items.

+   - Retrieve the to-do item with id.

 2. POST: Add a new to-do item.